 Anesthesiology Expert Witness

-ANESTHESIOLOGY is a field of medicine that provides anesthesia (pain control and sedation) to patients undergoing surgical procedures.
+An Anesthesiology expert witness is an Anesthesiologist who testifies about the standard of care for anesthesia administration during surgical procedures.
+Anesthesiology is a field of medicine that provides anesthesia (pain control and sedation) to patients undergoing surgical procedures.
 The training of an anesthesiologist is complex, typically lasting four years or longer.
-An anesthesiologist is a physician who must complete a general medical internship followed by a three-year residency in anesthesiology.
-After that, many go on to subspecialize in areas such as Pain Management, Pediatric Anesthesiology, Cardiothoracic Anesthesiology, Obstetric Anesthesiology, or Critical Care Medicine.
+Anesthesiologists first complete a general medical internship followed by a three-year residency in anesthesiology.
+After that, many subspecialize in areas such as Pain Management, Pediatric Anesthesiology, Cardiothoracic Anesthesiology, Obstetric Anesthesiology, or Critical Care Medicine.

 Medical malpractice litigation against anesthesiologists commonly arises from procedural complications such as failure to control an airway during intubation or damage to adjacent structures during the placement of an epidural catheter.
 Since anesthesiologists are primarily responsible for patient positioning during anesthesia, anesthesiologists may be held liable for injuries related to surgical positioning.
 Common injuries include compartment syndrome or damage to the sciatic nerve or brachial plexus.
 A growing area of medical malpractice litigation deals with improper supervision of Nurse Anesthetists, though statutory mandates vary on a state by state basis.
-Given the complexity of the issues in Anesthesiology, a top Anesthesiology physician expert witness is a key aspect of any medical malpractice case involving Anesthesiologists.
+Given the complexity of the Anesthesiology issues, a top Anesthesiology expert witness is a key requirement for any medical malpractice case during anesthesia.

 Anesthesiology Case Matter